MaximilianLloyd/patternvault.nvim/README.md

 ### Select a pattern

 Uses `vim.ui.select` to select a stored pattern.
-With default options this will feed the pattern into the cmdline.
+This will feed the pattern into the cmdline.

 ```vim
 PatternVault select